raymondbrink/CleanArchitecture/examples/Example.Console.CommandAdd/README - Copy.md

     return supplier.Id;
 }
 ```
-As you can see, we first check if a supplier with the given name exists.
+As you can see, we first check if a supplier with the given name already exists.
 In that case an exception is thrown.
 Then we use a factory to create a new instance of a supplier entity.
 Next we verify the supplier entity is valid using a validator.
 If not, this will generate an exception.
 Then we add the new supplier to the repository and commit our changes.